 1. Landlord Entry

 Landlords in Oregon have a responsibility to contact their tenants with a 24 hours’ advance notice prior to entering their rental property.
-In the notice, you must also let your tenant know about the time and reason for the entry.
+In the notice, the landlord must also let their tenant know about the time and reason for the entry.

 2. Housing Discrimination